Whenever my workload is piled high and I start dropping balls, I silently wish for more time!

 We’re all guilty of it!

-In comparison, when was the last time you missed an appointment or a meeting that was scheduled into your planner?
+In comparison, when was the last time you missed an appointment or a meeting that was scheduled in your planner?

 When something is planned and diarized, it gets done.
 You make the rest of your day work around this commitment by planning everything else around the non-movable part of your day.